johnjoshuaramirez/task/README.md

 Task (Client)
 You can check the application here: https://task-rszt.onrender.com

-The Task web application provides a responsive and user-friendly interface for managing task assignments within an organization.
-Built with Angular and styled using SCSS, the frontend ensures a seamless experience for both admin and employee users.
+The Task Application (Client) provides a responsive and user-friendly interface for managing task assignments.
+Built with Angular and styled using SCSS and Angular Material, the frontend ensures a seamless experience for both admin and employee users.
 Authentication is handled via JWT, enabling secure access and role-based routing across the app.

 🔑 Key Features: